bfalk1/Riva-Full-Stack-Assessment/Setup.md

 dotnet test
 ```

 **Important:** The test file `PriorityScoringServiceTests.cs` contains placeholder tests that need to be implemented.
 See `ASSESSMENT_GUIDE.md` for detailed instructions on implementing the tests.
+If they all fail because you have just started, tha tis because you need to impliment the tests, and additional funcitonality.

 ## Next Steps

 This starter code provides a working foundation.
 You can now:
 - Review the code structure
-- Test the functionality
+- Add the logic for email priority
+- Build the API to send emails to front end
+- Create the Front End Email list, with sorted emails
 - **Implement the unit tests** (required for submission)
-- Make improvements or modifications as needed

-Good luck! 🚀
+Good Luck